jimandreas/AndroidOpenGLESLessons/README.md

 The copy of the Gihub repo imported into Android Studio just fine.
 I added my favorite .gitnore files and then compiled it.
 It was a completely clean build without changing a single line of code at the initial Git checkin tag.
 Since the initial build - I have taken screenshots and built a README.md file.
-Now the reading and understanding and practice begins :-).  - jim a
+Now the reading and understanding and practice begins :sweat_smile:  - jim a

 ### Current Studio level (27 Jan 2016):